 Our specialist music therapist works closely with our occupational therapy, physiotherapy and speech and language therapy teams and with education facilitators to provide the best learning environment.
 Sessions take place at one of our three different sensory rooms, or at a number of other locations across the campus.
-The therapist and learner, through improvisation, will create and develop a musical language of their own.
+The therapist and student, through improvisation, will create and develop a musical language of their own.
 The music therapist is a full member of BAMT and is registered with the HCPC.

 A typical music therapy session: